dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details.md

 ### Running the application

-Now you can run the application to see an individual product displayed based on product ID.
+Now you can run the application to see specific product details based on product ID.

 1. In Visual Studio, press **F5** to run the application.
- The browser opens and shows the *Default.aspx* page.
+ The browser opens to the *Default.aspx* page.

-2. Select **Boats** from the category navigation menu.
+2. From the category menu, select **Boats**.
  The *ProductList.aspx* page is displayed.

-3. Select the **Paper Boat** product from the product list.
+3. Select **Paper Boat**.
  The *ProductDetails.aspx* page is displayed.

     ![Display Data Items and Details - Products](display_data_items_and_details/_static/image4.png)